How do I file a charge?

 All Ohio students in grades 6-12 are invited to enter this contest and may submit one (1) entry per student.
 Students may choose which type of entry they wish to submit.
 All contest entries must be accompanied by a clearly written official entry form, completed in its entirety.
 (Submissions are not considered without a completed entry form).

-The Ohio Civil Rights Commission is excited to announce the submission period is open for our 2018 Dr. Martin Luther King, Jr. Art, Essay, and Multimedia Contest!
-This year's theme is "Be the Change."
+The Ohio Civil Rights Commission is excited to announce the submission period is open for our 2019 Dr. Martin Luther King, Jr. Art, Essay, and Multimedia Contest!
+This year's theme is "the journey is not complete."

 Questions?
 Call us at (888) 278-7101

 The Excellence in Teaching Diversity Award is given to an Ohio grade 6-12 teacher who demonstrates exemplary dedication to diversity and teaching the lessons of civil rights in the classroom.
-Any individual may nominate a teacher and a teacher may nominate himself/herself.
+Any individual may nominate a teacher.

 Each recipient of these awards will receive an honorary certificate, a small gift, and recognition at the Ohio Civil Rights Commission’s annual Dr. Martin Luther King, Jr. Art, Writing and Multimedia Contest awards ceremony.